CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 ## Filling In the Readme
 Our final setup task before we begin developing features is "Fill In Readme".
 Drag it to "In Progress" in Trello.

 Writing down helpful information to help future developers (including yourself) work on the app is important.
 Open `README.md` and see what Vue CLI created for us by default.
-It’s a nice minimal readme that lists the NPM scripts available, without a lot of filler text.
-If these commands weren’t in here, I would recommend that we add them: how to install, run, build, and test.
+It's a nice minimal readme that lists the NPM scripts available, without a lot of filler text.
+If these commands weren't in here, I would recommend that we add them: how to install, run, build, and test.

-Let’s add a description of the project and link to production, filling in your Netlify domain:
+Let's add a description of the project and link to production, filling in your Netlify domain:

 ```diff
  # opinion-ate